 A vital aspect of the firm's commitment to diversity is our outreach to the community.
-Many of our attorneys, paralegals, and staff are actively involved with organizations that represent the unique interests and concerns of minorities, women, children/youth, veterans and the economically disadvantaged.
+Many of our attorneys, paralegals, and staff are actively involved leading and serving at organizations that represent the unique interests and concerns of minorities, women, children/youth, veterans and the economically disadvantaged.
 The firm has also developed educational programs for our clients and the community on issues such as immigration, affirmative action and the multinational workforce.

-The firm regularly hosts events such as the Nashville Area Hispanic Chamber of Commerce Hispanic Heritage Month Business & Community Award Celebration, the 8th Annual NAPABA Southeast Regional Conference, Tennessee Human Rights Commission Reception, Black History Month Celebrations, and Anti-Defamation League events.
+The firm regularly hosts events such as the Nashville Area Hispanic Chamber of Commerce Hispanic Heritage Month Business & Community Award Celebration, the Annual NAPABA Southeast Regional Conference, the Tennessee Human Rights Commission Reception, Black History Month Celebrations, and Anti-Defamation League events.

 Outreach To Diverse Business Communities

 Recent examples of the firm’s involvement with the diverse business community include:

-- LGBT Power Lunches - In 2016, Waller sponsored a business series hosted by the Nashville LGBT Chamber of Commerce providing professional development and education for business owners and professionals.
+- LGBT Power Lunches – In 2016, Waller sponsored a business series hosted by the Nashville LGBT Chamber of Commerce providing professional development and education for business owners and professionals.